DonJayamanne/jquerysnippets/README.md

-jqAfter | Insert content, specified by the parameter, after each element in the set of matched elements. jqAjax | Perform an asynchronous HTTP (Ajax) request. jqAjaxAspNetWebService | Perform an asynchronous HTTP (Ajax) request to a ASP.NET web service. jqAnimate | Transform properties of element in given time with easing function. jqAppend | Insert content, specified by the parameter, to the end of each element in the set of matched elements. jqAppendTo | Insert every element in the set of matched elements to the end of the target. jqAttrGet | Get the value of an attribute for the first element in the set of matched elements.
+jqAfter | Insert content, specified by the parameter, after each element in the set of matched elements. jqAjax | Perform an asynchronous HTTP (Ajax) request. jqAjaxAspNetWebService | Perform an asynchronous HTTP (Ajax) request to a ASP.NET web service. jqAnimate | Perform a custom animation of a set of CSS properties. jqAppend | Insert content, specified by the parameter, to the end of each element in the set of matched elements. jqAppendTo | Insert every element in the set of matched elements to the end of the target. jqAttrGet | Get the value of an attribute for the first element in the set of matched elements.